Spark631/URL-shortener/README.md

 Hiya!

 This is my python project utilizing the package Sqlite3.
-I had a lot of fun learning how databases functioned and would love to learn more about them!
+I had a lot of fun learning how databases worked and would love to learn more about them!

 Shown above is an overview of how the URL shortener works.